Reviews You Can Rely On

 This review is led by senior bike editor Joshua Hutchens and multi-disciplinary bike racer Curtis Smith.
 Joshua is a lifelong cyclist and long-time Lake Tahoe resident with experience in almost every cycling discipline and the bike industry.
 He's traveled the world guiding cycling trips, owned and operated retail bicycle shops and an indoor bicycle park, and works as a professional mountain bike coach.
 He's passionate about sharing his love for two-wheeled exploration with the world and grateful for the opportunity to share his observations and testing results.

 Our testers have deep knowledge of racks and how they've evolved.
 Pat Donahue also provides his expertise to this review.
-He is a mountain bike fiend who has experience with all types of bike racks, from trunk racks to bike racks, over his cycling career.
+He is a mountain bike fiend with experience with all types of bike racks, from trunk racks to full-size racks, over his cycling career.
 He is also skilled in the art of breaking stuff, so he's particularly adept at evaluating durability.

 Analysis and Test Results